 Under the rules of the NYSE, the affirmative vote of the holders of a majority of the shares of KCPL Common Stock voting on the Share Issuance where the total number of votes cast represents over 50 percent of all outstanding shares of KCPL Common Stock outstanding on the KCPL Record Date is required to approve the Share Issuance.
-Abstentions will have the same effect as votes cast against the Share Issuance, but broker non-votes, if any, will be disregarded and will have no effect on the vote on the Share Issuance.
+Abstentions and broker non-votes will be disregarded and will have no effect on the vote on the Share Issuance.
 The affirmative vote of a majority of the shares of KCPL Common Stock present and entitled to vote is required to approve the Maxim Stock Incentive Plan and the Maxim MIC Plan.

-As of the KCPL Record Date, the directors and executive officers of KCPL, together with their affiliates as a group, beneficially own less than 1% of the issued and outstanding shares of KCPL Common Stock.
+As of the KCPL Record Date, it is anticipated that the directors and executive officers of KCPL, together with their affiliates as a group, will beneficially own less than 1% of the issued and outstanding shares of KCPL Common Stock.